Analog television: Vertical synchronization

-Vertical synchronization (also called vertical sync or VSync) separates the video fields.
+Vertical synchronization separates the video fields.
 In PAL and NTSC, the vertical sync pulse occurs within the vertical blanking interval.
-The vertical sync pulses are made by prolonging the length of HSYNC pulses through almost the entire length of the scan line.
+The vertical sync pulses are made by prolonging the length of horizontal sync pulses through almost the entire length of the scan line.

 The vertical sync signal is a series of much longer pulses, indicating the start of a new field.
 The sync pulses occupy the whole line interval of a number of lines at the beginning and end of a scan; no picture information is transmitted during vertical retrace.
 The pulse sequence is designed to allow horizontal sync to continue during vertical retrace; it also indicates whether each field represents even or odd lines in interlaced systems (depending on whether it begins at the start of a horizontal line, or midway through).

-The format of such a signal in 525-line NTSC is:
+The format of such a signal in 625-line PAL and 525-line NTSC is: